raquelcolares/Database_Experience-DIO/README.md

 On this immersion, I improved on the main concepts of SQL and NoSQL databases, with educational experiences and exclusive mentorships on data modeling, DBMS, EER, architecture, queries, among others.

+### Projects

+* Database Conceptual Project - E-COMMERCE
+* Building a Conceptual schema from Scratch
+* Building the First Logical Database Design
+* Build a Logical Database Design from Scratch
+* The Role of SQL and NoSQL Databases in Data Engineering